-Chinese Martial Arts,, 武术 Chinese pinyin: wǔ shù, popularly known as Kung Fu, are a number of fighting styles that have developed over the centuries in China.
-Focusing on fighting methods, formed and played in set pattens and competitions.
-Those fighting styles are usually classified in different "sects" or "families" according to common traits.
+Chinese Martial Arts, 武术 Chinese pinyin: wǔ shù, popularly known as Kung Fu, are a combination of fighting styles that have developed over the centuries in China.
+Kung Fu is originally practiced by monks of Buddhism or Taoist priests, and it is used to body building and physical fitness.

-Literally known as a "black and white cat-foot" creature, giant panda is easily recognized by its large, distinctive black patches around the eyes, over the ears, and across its round body.
+Literally known as a "black and white cat-foot" creature, giant panda is easily recognized by its large, distinctive black patches aroundeyes, over ears, and across its round body.
 Owning to its special living position and adorable appearance, it becomes one of the China's national emblems and the symbol of World Wild Fund for Nature (WWF).

-Silk, 丝绸 Chinese pinyin: sī chóu, is certainly another typical symbols of China.
+Silk, 丝绸, Chinese pinyin: sī chóu, is certainly another typical symbols of China.
 Silk is a clothing material, and feature with softness and lightness.
-It is first made in ancient Chin and the earliest silk was found in tombs at the neolithic site in Henan which is dating back 8,500 years.
-Silks were originally reserved for the Emperors of China for their own use and gifts to others, but later spread through Chinese culture and trade to many regions of Asia then even to ancient Egypt and European through the famous ancient Silk Road started from Xi’an city in China.
+It is first made in ancient Chin and the earliest silk is found in tombs at the neolithic site in Henan which is dating back 8,500 years.
+Silk is originally reserved for the Emperors of China for their own use and gifts to others and the nobles, but later together with Chinese culture and trade, it spread to many regions of Asia then even to ancient Egypt and European through the famous ancient Silk Road started from Xi’an, China.

 Today, silk still remains as a lovely gift to purchase for your friends and families when you travel in China.
 Though the ancient Kingdom of Khotan and the ancient India had later obtained the skills of making silk which had kept as a secret by ancient China, the best texture, luster and luxury silks are still claimed made in China.

-Porcelain,瓷器 Chinese pinyin: cí qì, together with silk, was two main items that have been trading through the ancient silk road from China to the west for a long time in the history.
-Porcelain originated in China but it took a long time to reach the delicacy out appearing they are now enjoying.
+Porcelain,瓷器 Chinese pinyin: cí qì, together with silk, are two main items that have been trading through the ancient silk road from China to the west for a long time in the history.
+Porcelain has first made by craftsman in China, with thousands of years.
 The proto-porcelain wares exist can be dated back to the Shang Dynasty (1600–1046 BC), and after that the skill and materials to make porcelains kept improving over the centuries.
 In the earlier period, it has a simple pattern and a plain appearance.
 In the Han Dynasty, blue porcelain is the main one, and in the Sui and Tang Dynasty, it has more colors, and various ornaments and patterns.
-During tang and song dynasty, porcelain had reached its hey days, the quality of porcelain was highly appreciated in Islamic world after it was exported and the scale of its produce had also reached its peak.
+During tang and song dynasty, porcelain reaches its hey days, the quality of porcelain is highly appreciated in Islamic world after it is exported, and the scale of its production reaches its peak.

 In Ming and Qing dynasty, porcelain was highly valued by the imperial.
 Jingdezhen porcelain was the best valued porcelain since then for its highly polished skills involved in its making procedures and association with the court.
 Today, porcelain is one of the typical symbols of “made in China” with its ever improving delicacy appearing and making skills.

-Confucianism is a kind of philosophical system in China that developed from the teachings of the Chinese philosopher Confucius.
+Confucianism is a system of philosophy in China that developed from the teachings of Chinese philosopher Confucius.
 The history of Confucianism can be dated back to the Spring and Autumn Period (771 - 476 BC).
 In the past, it is the official ideology popularized by the Emperors and the central government.
-During thousands of years’ development, it has moulded and shaped the civilization of China and exerted a profound influenced upon almost one fourth of the human race.
+During thousands of years’ development, it has moulded and shaped the civilization of China and exerted a profound influence upon Chinese people.

-Confucianism has left us a rich literary heritage knows as the Four Books and Five Classics, namely The Great Learning, The Mean, Analects, and Mencius; Book of Change, Book of History, Book of Odes, Book of Rites and Spring and Autumn Annals.
-For six centuries these four texts became the elementary requirements of Chinese education in the feudal society and served as the basis of the civil service examination by which scholars were selected for official posts at various levels of the government.
+Confucianism has left us a rich literary heritage known as the Four Books and Five Classics, namely The Great Learning, The Mean, Analects, and Mencius; Book of Change, Book of History, Book of Odes, Book of Rites and Spring and Autumn Annals.
+For six centuries, these four texts became teaching materials of Chinese education in the feudal society and served as the basis of the civil service examination by which scholars were selected for official posts at various levels of government.

-Chinese characters , 汉字 Chinese pinyin: hàn zì, can be considered one of the most recognizable characters in the world.
-It is a kind of "Square-Block Characters" that constitutes the oldest continuously used system of writing in the world, which belongs to Morpheme syllabic language of ideographic writing.
+Chinese characters , 汉字, Chinese pinyin: hàn zì, can be considered one of the most recognizable characters in the world.
+It is a kind of "Square-Block Characters", regarded the oldest writing system with nonstop use in the world, and belongs to Morpheme syllabic language of ideographic writing.

 The Chinese Characters we see today has gone through several major transformations with the development of culture and civilization.
 In the Neolithic Age, people in China began to express things by simple marks that similar to some of the earliest known Chinese characters.
-When the inscriptions on bones or tortoise shells were found, the considered earliest Chinese characters came to us, with a history that can be dated back to the late Sang Dynasty (14th -11th century before Christ).
+When the inscriptions on bones or tortoise shells are found, and they are referred as the earliest Chinese characters which dates back to the late Sang Dynasty (14th -11th century before Christ).
 Then it has gone through reform and transformation, and has several script styles: Chinese Bronze Inscriptions of Bronze Age, Seal Script, Proto-clerical Script, Official Script, Standard Script, Cursive Script, and Semi-cursive Scrip.
 After the war of liberation in 1949, China mainland has a reform in Chinese characters, and simplifies the writing of those characters, and it is called the simplified Chinese characters, which is till in use today in China mainland.
 While traditional Chinese characters is used in Taiwan, Hongkong and Macau.

-Traditional Chinese Medicine (TCM) , 中医 Chinese pinyin: zhōng yi, is one of the great herbal systems of the world, is a branch of learning that studys physiology and pathology of the human body, and finds out how to diagnose, treat and cure disease.
+Traditional Chinese Medicine (TCM) , 中医, Chinese pinyin: zhōng yi, is one of the great herbal systems of the world, is a branch of learning that studies physiology and pathology of the human body, and finds out how to diagnose, treat and cure disease.
 The history of TCM can be dated back to the 3rd century BC.
 The doctrines of Chinese medicine are rooted in books such as the Yellow Emperor's Inner Canon and the Treatise on Cold Damage, as well as in cosmological notions like yin-yang and the Five Phases.
 Famous doctors of traditional Chinese medicine in the past are Bian Que, Zhang Zhongjing, Huatuo and Li Shizhen, and they have great medical skills and have made great contributions to traditional Chinese medicine.

 Traditional Chinese Medicine use herbs to cure diseases, and medical herbs are decocted with water and patients drink the decocted water. from this, you may know that the medial value of herbs is extremely important, and the working of different medical herbs is one of the keys.
 The diagnose of a disease has keys in four steps: look the patient’s appearance, listen the patient’s voice, breathe and smell odours, question the patient about his symptoms and feel the pulse of the patient.
 Throughout its history, traditional Chinese Medicine has a continuous development according to the changing of clinical conditions, and it has been sustained by research into every aspect of usage.
 This process continues today with the development of modern medical diagnostic techniques and knowledge.
 Chinese herbal medicines are very safe when prescribed correctly by a properly trained practitioner.

-The main difference between Chinese and Western medicine can be described as Chinese treats the Yang (inner) and Western treats the Yin (outter).
-Everything in the universe can be described in terms of Yin or Yang.
-This is one of the underlying philosophies of Traditional Chinese Medicine. one principles of its treatment tells that when your body is in a state of Yin, you need to strengthen Yang by eating Yang food.
+The main difference between Chinese and Western medicine can be described as Chinese treats the Yang (inner) and Western treats the Yin (outer).
+Everything in the universe can be described in balance of Yin or Yang, which is one of the underlying philosophies of Traditional Chinese Medicine. one principles of its treatment tells that when your body is in a state of Yin, you need to strengthen Yang by eating Yang food.